-TVA is currently in the process of consulting with the Tennessee SHPO for concurrence with TVA's effect findings.
-Pursuant to 36 CFR Part 800.3(f)(2), TVA is also consulting with the following federally recognized Indian tribes regarding historic properties within the proposed project's APE that may be of religious and cultural significance and are eligible for the NRHP: Cherokee Nation, Eastern Band of Cherokee Indians, Kialegee Tribal Town, Muscogee (Creek) Nation, Thlopthlocco Tribal Town, and the United Keetoowah Band of Cherokee Indians in Oklahoma.
+Pursuant to 36 CFR Part 800.3(f)(2), TVA has also consulted with the following federally recognized Indian tribes regarding historic properties within the proposed project's APE that may be of religious and cultural significance and are eligible for the NRHP: Absentee

+Shawnee Tribe of Oklahoma, Cherokee Nation, Eastern Band of Cherokee Indians, Eastern Shawnee Tribe of Oklahoma, Kialegee Tribal Town, Muscogee (Creek) Nation, Shawnee Tribe, Thlopthlocco Tribal Town, and the United Keetoowah Band of Cherokee Indians in Oklahoma.
+To date, TVA received responses from The Cherokee Nation, Shawnee Tribe, and Thlopthlocco Tribal Town with no objections to the proposed project (Appendix A).